-As a whole, man has rejected every opportunity that God has given him to demonstrate his trust in Him by obedience to Him.
+As a whole, man has rejected every opportunity that God has given him to demonstrate his trust in Him through obedience.

 A former forest ranger wrote me the following in February of 1999:

-Florida.
-The Mesopotamian Plain, between the Tigris and Euphrates Rivers, if irrigated (as it was in Nebuchadnezzar's day) could raise enough food to feed the population
+of Jacksonville, Florida.
+The Mesopotamian Plain, between the Tigris and Euphrates Rivers, if irrigated (as it was in Nebuchadnezzar's day) could raise enough food to feed

-of self, lovers of money, boastful, arrogant, revilers, disobedient to parents, ungrateful, unholy, 3. unloving, irreconcilable, malicious gossips, without self-control, brutal,
+will be lovers of self, lovers of money, boastful, arrogant, revilers, disobedient to parents, ungrateful, unholy, 3. unloving, irreconcilable, malicious gossips, without

-haters of good, 4. treacherous, reckless, conceited, lovers of pleasure rather than lovers of God, 5. holding to a form of godliness, although they have denied its
+self-control, brutal, haters of good, 4. treacherous, reckless, conceited, lovers of pleasure rather than lovers of God, 5. holding to a form of godliness, although they have

 Therein lies the why of the Great Tribulation.

-nation and tribe and people and language standing before the throne and before the Lamb . . .
-14. “These are the ones who come out of the great tribulation, and they have
+from every nation and tribe and people and language standing before the throne and before the Lamb . . .
+14. “These are the ones who come out of the great tribulation, and

 Seventy weeks have been decreed for your people and your holy city, to finish the transgression, to make an end of sin, to make atonement for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy and to anoint the most holy place.

 1) The third mentioned purpose, which laid the foundation for all the rest, has already been accomplished: